 Ok, so your process is mapped and small enhancements have been made; the careers site is more authentic, and the job adverts are more engaging.
-Your HM’s are more involved than ever, your google Analytics and hotjar.com is set up and your time-to-hire has reduced thanks to your streamlined process.
+Your HM’s are more involved than ever, your Google Analytics and hotjar.com are set up and your time-to-hire has reduced thanks to your streamlined process.
 What more is there?

 Bonus: Auto-reply e-mails

 Oh, just a quick one before I finish.
 How good are your auto-reply emails?
 The LevelUp team and I frequently come across poorly written templates with spelling mistakes and vague details.